Student Radio Association: History

 The SRA was formed following the liquidation of the National Association of Student Broadcasting (NASB), which was formed as a limited company on 5 August 1988.
 NASB, a Private company limited by guarantee, was dissolved in January 2002, although had collapsed as a business in 1991.
 That year saw the creation of the SRA as a community.
 In November 2007, the SRA was incorporated as a Private Company Limited by Guarantee.
 There are 65 member stations of the SRA, which includes student radio stations across the UK.
 Membership to the SRA is on a yearly basis.

 The SRA receives support from a number of industry partners, some which have been associated with the organisation for many years.
 The Radio Academy provides free membership for SRA members.
 Students involved with the SRA automatically become part of the Association of Student Radio Alumni (ASRA) following their graduation, which is a network of people formerly involved in student radio.
-Other associated organisations include Skillset, which offers employment opportunities in the radio industry, and RadioCentre, which provides speakers at SRA events.
+Other associated organisations include Global Media & Entertainment and BBC Radio, which provides speakers at SRA events.

 The SRA Officers

 The SRA is run by officers that have various roles within the organisation.
 The SRA is governed by an elected executive team, with elections held annually and voted by the station managers of member stations.
-The latest elections took place at the 2021 SRA Conference, with the following individuals elected to office from July 2021:
+The latest elections took place online, with the following individuals elected to office from July 2025: